Kezyma/Morrowind-Mechanics/README.md

 ### Magicka Regeneration
 This setting enables passive magicka regeneration.
 Magicka will regenerate at the same rate as when resting (15% of Intelligence per hour).

 ## Leveling Features
 The leveling features of this mod are designed to eliminate any need to min-max or optimise attribute increases when leveling up.
 With these settings, no bonuses are ever lost or missed out on, while also keeping within the limits of optimal leveling in the base game.

 ### Uncapped Attribute Bonuses.
 This setting allows attribute bonuses while leveling up to stack. e.g. If you have leveled up 15 skills for an attribute, you will get the bonus for 10 skill increases as normal, as well as the bonus for 5 skill increases.

-This is capped to the maximum theoretical skill increases for your current level (+5 at level 2, +10 at level 3, +15 at level 4, etc) to prevent overleveling attributes beyond the base game limits.
+This is capped to the maximum theoretical skill increases for your current level to prevent over-leveling attributes beyond the base game limits. e.g. If you took a +5 bonus to Strength on reaching level 2, the highest bonus you could receive at level 3 is also +5.
+If you did not take a +5 bonus to Strength at level 2, the highest bonus you could receive at level 3 is +10.

 ### Persist Skill Increase Bonuses
 This setting persists skill increases towards attribute bonuses across levels.